 All staff must remember that the welfare of the child is paramount and staff should feel able to report all concerns about a colleague or the safeguarding practice within the school.
-The school's whistleblowing code (Appendix 1) enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.
+There is a Whole school's Whistleblowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.